 - Bone segments have been displaced

 - The bones cannot be aligned properly through manipulation alone

 - The bones have already begun to heal at an angle or in an improper position

-After the bones are aligned, the physician may use pins, metal implants, or a cast to hold them in place until they have healed.
+During surgery, your doctor will open the skin and reposition the broken bone fragments (a procedure called an open reduction).
+Your doctor may use pins, metal implants, or a cast to hold the broken bones in place until they have healed.

-When the cast is removed, the wrist joint and elbow joint may be stiff for 2 to 3 weeks.
-This stiffness will go away without the need for physical therapy.
+When the cast is removed, the wrist and elbow joints may be stiff for 2 to 3 weeks.
+This stiffness will go away on its own, without the need for physical therapy.

-The forearm bones may temporarily be weaker due to the immobilization in the cast.
-Children should avoid playground structures, such as monkey bars, for 3 to 4 weeks after the cast is removed, in order to allow the bone to safely regain its normal strength.
+For a time, the forearm bones may be weaker due to immobilization in the cast.
+To allow the bones to safely regain their normal strength, the child should avoid playing on playground structures, such as monkey bars, for 3 to 4 weeks after the cast is removed.

-If the fracture disrupts the growth plate at the end of the bone, your doctor will probably want to watch it carefully for several years to ensure that growth proceeds normally.
+If the fracture disrupts the growth plate at the end of the bone, it could affect the development of the bone.
+Your doctor may recommend follow-up visits for up to one year to ensure that growth is proceeding normally.

 The American Academy of Orthopaedic Surgeons